Robotic Contact Juggling: Related Work

 Jia and Erdmann derive dynamic equations and show the observability of an object with an orthogonal parameterization on a flat plate equipped with a contact position sensor \cite{Jia1998}.
 Choudhury and Lynch stabilize the orientation of a ball rolling in an ellipsoidal dish actuated along a single degree of freedom \cite{Choudhury2002}.
 Both these works assume no rotational motion of the hand which simplifies the modeling and control problem.

+Morinaga et al.\ derive dynamic equations and plan motions for dynamic rolling of spherical robots driven by internal rotors in \cite{Morinaga2014} and \cite{Svinin2012}.
 Gahleitner models a sphere with three rotation inputs balancing another sphere, designs a stabilizing controller, and validates the results experimentally \cite{Gahleitner2015}.
-Additionally there are numerous papers on control of an object in nonprehensile contact with a plate that control the contact location on the hand but do not consider the orientation of the object \cite{Lee2008, Batz2010}.
-To our knowledge, only one paper studies dynamic, nonprehensile planning for a ball on a plate while considering the full position and pose of the ball \cite{Serra2018}.
+Additionally, there are numerous papers on control of an object in nonprehensile contact with a plate that controls the contact location on the hand but does not consider the orientation of the object \cite{Lee2008, Batz2010}.
+To our knowledge, only one paper studies dynamic, nonprehensile planning for a ball on a plate while considering the full pose of the ball \cite{Serra2018}.
 Works by Milne (part III.XV of \cite{Milne1957}) and Weltner \cite{Weltner1979} derive analytical solutions for a sphere rolling on a rotating plate with a constant angular velocity, and we use these solutions to validate our rolling simulation in Section~\ref{sec:rolling_dynamics}.

-As mentioned in Section~\ref{sec:contribution}, to our knowledge this paper is the first to formulate the rolling dynamics of a rigid body rolling on a six-DoF motion-controlled manipulator for general manipulator and object shapes.